pieroproietti/penguins-eggs/README.md

 ## `eggs cuckoo`
-The `eggs cuckoo` command is used to initiate a PXE start with proxy-dhcp using the `eggs` tool.
+<p align="justify"> The `eggs cuckoo` command is used to initiate a PXE start with proxy-dhcp using the `eggs` tool.
 PXE (Preboot Execution Environment) is a technology that allows computers to boot and install an operating system over a network connection.
-The `eggs` tool leverages this functionality to facilitate the PXE start process with the help of a proxy-dhcp server.
+The `eggs` tool leverages this functionality to facilitate the PXE start process with the help of a proxy-dhcp server.</p>

 Here is the usage information for the `eggs cuckoo` command: